 But now you need to break these down into manageable tasks.

-For example, if your goal is exercise more because you want a better, healthier, and stronger version of you then make a daily plan on how you are going to get that done.
+For example, if your goal is to exercise more because you want a better, healthier, and stronger version of yourself then make a daily plan on how you are going to get that done.

 - Wake up early and drink lemon water